Skip to main content

 Native Range

-Native to central and western China — Sichuan, Hubei, and adjacent provinces.
-Found on rocky slopes and disturbed areas.
-Classified as invasive in multiple countries.
+Native to central and western China, including Sichuan, Hubei, and adjacent provinces, growing on rocky slopes and disturbed areas.
+B. davidii is listed as invasive in the Pacific Northwest, parts of the eastern U.S., the United Kingdom, New Zealand, and Australia.

 Suggested Uses